 The idea of natural rights was articulated in the 1100s and 1200s by European medieval Christian lawyers dealing with property law in the Catholic Christian church.
 These lawyers viewed property or dominium as a natural right based on Genesis 1 in which God creates mankind in His image and gives him dominion over the earth.
 Genesis 1:26-27 says, “Then God said, ‘Let us make man in Our image, according to Our likeness.
 Let them have dominion…over all the earth.’
 So God created man in His own image, male and female [bold emphasis mine].”1 Yet the lawyers thought that while a person’s material property is transferrable or alienable, the property of his personhood such as his life is non-transferrable or unalienable.
 In the 1400s, liberty was also articulated as a natural right.
 French scholar and theologian Jean Charlier de Gerson articulated liberty as a natural right in his 1402 De Vita Spirituali Animae or The Life of Spiritual Souls.
 Soon after, Dominican theologians classified liberty as unalienable.
 Life and liberty thus came to be theologically expressed as sacred, unalienable rights of mankind.

 Enlightenment-era British philosopher John Locke, in his 1689 Second Treatise, introduced a clear, modern explanation of natural rights which became very influential to early Americans and American founding political thought.
 Locke shared the view of Christian thinkers like Calvin that because human beings are created by God, they have certain duties to God.
 Locke went on to assert that individuals, as created by and owing duties to God, possess certain natural rights including “life, liberty, and estate” which are necessary to preserve humanity, maintain order, and perform such duties in the world.
-Reflecting Calvin, Locke expressed the idea found in Ephesians 2:10 that man is God’s workmanship in order to ground the principle of natural rights.
+Reflecting Calvin, Locke expressed the idea found in Psalm 139:14 and Ephesians 2:10 that man is God’s workmanship in order to ground the principle of natural rights.
 He reasons, …

 …Men being all the workmanship of one omnipotent and infinitely wise Maker, all the servants of one sovereign Master, sent into the world by His order and about His business; they are His property, whose workmanship they are, made to last during His, not one another’s, pleasure.
 And [men] being furnished with like faculties, sharing all in one community of Nature, there cannot be supposed any such subordination among us that may authorize us to destroy one another, as if we were made for one another’s uses….
 Every one, as he is bound to preserve himself and not to quit his station willfully, so by the like reason, when his own preservation comes not in competition, ought he as much as he can to preserve the rest of mankind, and may not, unless it be to do justice on an offender, take away or impair the life (or what tends to the preservation of the life), the liberty, health, limb, or goods of another. [bold emphasis mine]4